 - Assess Your Property for Risks: As the winter storm season approaches, it’s best to examine your property, particularly your trees.
 Watch for any risky tree limbs that could break off during a storm and cause damage to your home or parked vehicles.
 If you notice a tree is dying or has loose limbs, take care of those before the ice and wind bring the tree down.

 - Foundation Inspection: Regularly inspect your basement and foundation for flooding and moisture.
 This is especially important during the winter when you need to prevent damage due to massive snow buildups and subsequent melts.

 - Clear Snow: Keeping up with snow shoveling is important to do all winter long.
-Regularly clearing your home’s exits and pathways and will reduce the risk of flooding once the snow melts.
-In addition, debris, ice and snow should also be consistently removed from the roof and eaves to prevent roof damage and leaks.
+Regularly clearing your home’s exits and pathways will reduce the risk of flooding once the snow melts.
+In addition, debris, you should routinely remove ice and snow from the roof and eaves to prevent roof damage and leaks.
 Regular snow removal is also important if an emergency situation arrives.
 Emergency workers must be able to access your driveway, stairs, sidewalk, and entrance in order to help during dangerous situations like fires or medical emergencies.

 - Check Weather Stripping and Caulking: Ensure your windows and doors are properly sealed to prevent cold air from seeping in and to mitigate damage that can occur when your home is exposed to harsh elements.

 - Clean Your Fireplace: If your home has a wood burning fireplace, it will likely be used as an alternative heat source if your home suffers a major power outage.
 Be sure to have your chimney and fireplace cleaned regularly to prevent fire hazards.
 Flue fires can spread quickly and are hard to put out.
 If you use your fireplace with any sort of regularity – or even if you don’t use it often – keeping it clean is essential to preventing fires in the winter.